rspamd/rspamd.com/doc/modules/index.md

 }
 ~~~

-If a path is a directory then rspamd scans it for `*.lua` pattern and load all
+If a path is a directory then Rspamd scans it for `*.lua` pattern and load all
 files matched.

 The following Lua modules are enabled in the default configuration (but may require additional configuration to work, see notes below):